Baheya/payday/README.md

 # payday

 A personal project built to explore modern Astro patterns, native web platform APIs, and collaborative development workflows.
+This is still a work in progress.

 ## What it is